Property Hawk tries to de-mystify the process of seeking possession using a Section 21 Notice.

 Under the Housing Act 1988, a landlord who has granted an assured shorthold tenancy has a legal right to get his property back at the end of the tenancy.
 In order to invoke this right, the landlord is required to follow the correct legal procedure which includes service of a notice (under Section 21 of the Housing Act 1988) on their tenant.
 Section 21 is divided into subsections with different rules applying to notice served during the fixed term of a tenancy and notice for possession that is served during a periodic tenancy.

 A landlord can actually serve the Section 21 Notice (Notice Requiring Possession) at any time during the tenancy.
 This means that you could get the tenant to sign the Section 21 Notice at the start of the tenancy, just after the tenancy was created.
 In this case it’s probably worth getting the tenant to sign an acknowledgement that the Section 21 Notice was signed after the tenancy was created.
-You know what these lawyers are like.
-The advantage of this for you is that as the landlord you have an automatic right of possession at the end of the fixed term tenancy, should you want to get rid of your tenant.
+You know what lawyers are like.
+The advantage of this for a landlord is it provides an automatic right of possession at the end of the fixed term tenancy, should you want to get rid of your tenant.
 If they are OK then you can just ignore the Section 21 Notice and either create a new fixed term tenancy or let the tenancy run on and become a statutory periodic tenancy.

 Section 21 of the Housing Act 1988 requires that the landlord provides tenants of an Assured Shorthold Tenancy (AST) with a minimum of two months' notice in writing that he/she wants possession of the property.
 Extra days should be added if the notice is to be sent by post as the two months starts when the tenant receives the notice.
 See the section below on serving the Section 21 Notice.